Updated: January 19, 2018.

 Please note that the term Health Spending Account / HSA can be interchanged with Private Health Services Plan (PHSP).

-Please note: this article is for an owner / operator business with no staff (you or your spouse are the only employees).
-If you have a business with staff, please see our the 22 FAQ for a Health Spending Account for a Business with a staff.
+This article is for an owner / operator business with no arm's length employees.
+If you have a business with arm's length employees, please read our Top 22 FAQ on a Health Spending Account as employee benefits instead.

 1. What is a Health Spending Account (HSA)?